 Types of Mergansers

 Common mergansers are one of the largest ducks and are commonly found in freshwater habitats.
+Common Mergansers are sometimes called sawbills, fish ducks, or goosanders.
 Seldom found in salt water.

 These birds are most commonly found wintering in coastal waters, including the Gulf of Mexico and, to a lesser extent, the Great Lakes.
 They are difficult to distinguish in flight from the common merganser.
 Male has a reddish-brown chest patch.